-Please note that the text provided in the Assessment box is only included in the automatic email to the applicant when it has be provided for the On Hold and Back To Applicant statuses.
+Please note that the text provided in the Assessment box is only included in the automatic email to the applicant for the "On Hold" and "Back To Applicant" statuses.

 For refused applications, applicants will be asked to contact their IO for a detailed explanation of the decision so IOs are expected to inform the applicant before refusing the application.